RossAW/Reproducible-Research/Course Project 1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

 Looks like the most frequent amount of steps taken was in the 10,000 and 0 regions.
-It looks the NAs in the data are being treated as 0 when plotting.
+It looks like the NAs in the data are being treated as 0 when plotting.
 Lets have a look at the mean and median.

 ```r